 Badwater is “bad” in the positive use of this word.
 It is very unique as it is the lowest hottest place in the western hemisphere.
 Don’t expect to find to many artifacts of civilization here other than bathrooms, a parking lot, an overlook, a boardwalk and a few holes people have dug through the upper salt layer.
 As you look up at the cliffs behind Badwater you will see a sign way above you that says “sea level”.

 A small boardwalk rises above the salty pools, descriptive signs are strategically placed along this boardwalk.
 One end of the boardwalk leads out into the salt flats.
 This very wide trail leads into the heart of the salt.
 As you walk you will see several holes dug down into the salt – there is water underneath!
-When you get far enough out into the Badwater salt basin, you will find that the salt is so sticky it adheres to your shoes every time you take a step.
+When you get far enough out into the Badwater salt basin, depending on the time of year, you might find that the salt is so sticky it adheres to your shoes every time you take a step.
+Those who walkout the furthest (generally 1/2 mile) are rewarded with the most interesting looking salt formations and related crystals.

 The drainage leading into Badwater is extensive – nearly 9,000 square miles.
 Rain on distant peaks eventually brings salts and other minerals to a lower elevation over thousands of years ultimately ending up on this vast plain.
 Besides salt, calcite, gypsum and borax are found here.